Work coverage is likely insufficient

 Life insurance only seems complicated

 Like just about any financial product, life insurance comes with some jargon.
-But it's all fairly straightforward, says Patrick McGonigle, a Certified Financial Planner at wealth management firm Homrich Berg in Atlanta.
+But it's all fairly straightforward, says Patrick McGonigle, a CFP professional at wealth management firm Homrich Berg in Atlanta.

 Broadly speaking, there are two types of life insurance: